OSDeploy/GitBook/README.md

 # Windows 10 OS Deployment

-**This GitBook is currently Under Construction.
-Many things are incomplete, with a target date of January 2018 for the completed guide.**
+**This site is currently being built, check back in February 2018!**

 ---